kim3-sudo/MovieReleases/README.md

 This data was compiled by FiveThirtyEight and includes every film that had a Rotten Tomatoes rating, a RT user rating, a Metacritic score, a Metacritic User score, and IMDb score, and at least 30 fan reviews on Fandango, as of August 24, 2015.
 The original data an be found at [this Github link](https://github.com/fivethirtyeight/data/tree/master/fandango).

-Month, genre, the binary animation variable, and binary dump month variable were added to the completed FiveThirtyEight dataset, and are current, as of October 8, 2019.
-The figures for month and genre were taken from [IMDb](https://www.imdb.com/?ref_=nv_home), and the animation and dump month variables were derived from this information.
+Month, the binary animation variable, and binary dump month variable were added to the completed FiveThirtyEight dataset, and are current, as of October 8, 2019.
+The figures for month and the `ANIMATED_BIN` variable were taken from [IMDb](https://www.imdb.com/?ref_=nv_home), and the animation and dump month variables were derived from this information.
+Genre and MPAA rating information was also added to the completed FiveThirtyEight dataset, and are current, as of 11 October 2019. `BOMGENRE`, `MPAA`, and most of the binary variables indicating genre were taken from [Box Office Mojo](https://www.boxofficemojo.com/), and these variables were derived from that information.

 ## Summary of Variables